ShyanJMC/BlackOS/README.md

 # BlackOS
-A Linux system from scratch designed for ARMv7 System On a Chip (known as SOC).
+A Linux system from scratch designed for ARMv8 System On a Chip (known as SOC).

-# Supported SOCs platforms
-BlackOS is compiled for ARMv7.
-So if you have an ARMv8 (like Raspberry Pi 4 for example), you need to enable the AArch32 mode to execute it.

-Also the Linux kernel is compiled to support the chip BCM2835 (Raspberry Pi use it).
-So if you need support for another platform, you must re compile the Linux kernel.
+Is designed to be as minimal as possible, so expect to have a very base and minimal system.
+The reason of this is you can adapt your aplications for your requeriments.
+The Cross Toolchain were build with "crosstool-NG" and the system was build using CLFS (Cross Linux From Scratch).

+## Environment Variables and bashrc file
+These are my variables inside ".bashrc" file:

+> export CLFS_HOST=x86_64-cross-linux-gnu

+> unset CFLAGS

+> set +h

+> umask 022

+> CLFS=/home/clfs/BlackOS

+> LC_ALL=POSIX

+> PATH=${CLFS}/cross-tools/bin:/bin:/usr/bin:/home/clfs/crosstool-ng/x-tools/arm-linux-uclibcgnueabi/bin/

+> export CLFS LC_ALL PATH

+> export ARCH=arm64

+> export CLFS_ARCH=arm64

+> export CLFS_ARM_ARCH="armv8"

+> export CLFS_TARGET=aarch64-linux-gnu

+> export CC="aarch64-linux-gnu-gcc --sysroot=/home/clfs/BlackOS/targetfs"

+> export CXX="aarch64-linux-gnu-g++ --sysroot=/home/clfs/BlackOS/targetfs"

+> export AR="aarch64-linux-gnu-ar"

+> export AS="aarch64-linux-gnu-as"

+> export LD="aarch64-linux-gnu-ld --sysroot=/home/clfs/BlackOS/targetfs"

+> export RANLIB="aarch64-linux-gnu-ranlib"

+> export READELF="aarch64-linux-gnu-readelf"

+> export STRIP="aarch64-linux-gnu-strip"

+# Re Build kernel
+If you have a platform which is not ARMv8 or need to rebuild the kernel need this;

-First, download the Linux kernel (or clone my LinuxFromScratch Repo), uncompress it and then inside the folder execute;
+First, download the Linux kernel (or clone my LinuxFromScratch Repo), uncompress the linux-4.20.8 it and then inside the folder execute;
 > ARCH=${CLFS_ARCH} CROSS_COMPILE=${CLFS_TARGET}- make [defconfig_chip]

 To see the platforms and chips support ( the [defconfig_chip] before ) execute;